prathamkumarr/Stock_price_Analysis/README.md

    - Checked for nulls and basic statistics

 2. **Date Handling**
-   - Converted the date column to `datetime` format
+   - Converted the date column to 'datetime' format
    - Extracted day, month, year, and weekday features for deeper insights

 3. **Visualizations Galore**